CodeYourFuture/syllabus/docs/git/branches.md

 Explore the history with `git log` - make sure you understand the commits in your history and why they're there.

-Share with the class what you saw.
+If you're confused, or don't understand what you're seeing, ask on Slack now!

 ### Managing multiple branches

-TODO: Talk about how when you create a branch, it will share the history of whatever branch you were on before you created the new one, and that the trainees should generally make sure to branch from `main`.

-TODO: Talk about naming branches.

-TODO: Explain that we can create multiple branches, and have multiple in-flight pull requests.
-Benefits: If one idea needs a lot of work it doesn't block the others, reviewer can focus on one thing, keeps changes small.
+When we created our `story` branch, it shared its history with the `main` branch.
+This is because whenever we create a branch, it will start off being the same as the branch we were on before.

+In general, you always want to make new branches based on `main`, so always make sure to `git switch main` before creating a new branch.

+If you find that the history of a new branch isn't what you expect, you probably didn't switch back to `main` before creating the new branch.
+We'll learn how to delete branches soon.

+You can have multiple branches at the same time, and you can work on them separately.
+When you make a pull request, it will be tied to one branch.

+You can make more than one pull request, as long as each is created from a different branch.
+This can be useful, so that you can propose multiple changes to code separately.

+For example, if you have two changes to make, and one is really simple (like fixing a typo) and the other may need some discussion (like changing the colour scheme of a page), if you make separate pull requests (from separate branches), othe easy one can get merged while the other one is being discussed.

+Having small, separate pull requests also helps to keep your changes small, and allows your reviewer to focus on one thing, which makes their job easier.

+#### Naming

+Just like with variables and files, you want to name your branches in ways that will help you remember/understand what they're for.
+We normally name git branches with 1-5 words, with no spaces.
+Some good examples:

+* `add-story`
+* `make-button-red`
+* `delete-out-of-date-news`

+And some bad examples:

+* `branch1` or `branch2`
+* `new`
+* `feature`
+* `addalltheingredientsbutalosremovevanilla`

 ### Exercise 3 (10 minutes)

-Make another branch based on `main` called `extra-topping`.
+Make another branch based on `main` called `extra-topping` (remember to make sure you're on the `main` branch before creating the new one!).

 Add a new topping to the recipe.
 Make sure to include it both in the ingredients list, and the steps.